Ho-Chunk mythology: Red Horn

 A stone pipe bowl nicknamed "Big Boy" that some archaeologists think may depict Red Horn.
 It was found at the Spiro Site.

 Red Horn (also known as 'He Who Wears (Human) Faces on His Ears') is found in the oral traditions of the Iowa, and Ho-Chunk (whose ethnology was recorded by anthropologist Paul Radin, 1908–1912).
 The Red Horn Cycle depicts his adventures with Turtle, the thunderbird Storms-as-He-Walks (Mą’e-manįga) and others who contest a race of giants, the Wąge-rucge or "Man-Eaters", who have been killing human beings whom Red Horn has pledged to help.
 Red Horn eventually took a red haired giant woman as a wife.
 Archaeologists have speculated that Red Horn is a mythic figure in Mississippian art, represented on a number of Southeastern Ceremonial Complex (SECC) artifacts.
 Hall has shown that the mythic cycle of Red Horn and his sons has some interesting analogies with the Hero Twins mythic cycle of Mesoamerica.

+Creation of the sun and evil

+Herešgúnina is the Ho-Chunk solar deity.
+According to myth he was born with his legs backwards, so he deigned to create evil creatures like crawfish and grizzly bears as well as gambling.
+He was then confronted and his head decapitated, forming the solar disk.